 The District's net pension liability for each Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of each of the Plans is measured as of June 30, 2020 and 2019, and the total pension liability for each Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2019, rolled forward to June 30, 2020, and as of June 30, 2018, rolled forward to June 30, 2020, and experiment of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers, actuarially determined.
+The net pension liability of each of the Plans is measured as of June 30, 2021 and 2020, and the total pension liability for each Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2020, rolled forward to June 30, 2021, and as of June 30, 2019, rolled forward to June 30, 2020, respectively, using standard update procedures.
+The District's proportionate share of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers, actuarially determined.